dev-priyanshuu/Gemini-Intelligence-Hub/README.md

 # Google Gemini Projects

-This Streamlit application allows users to interact with two projects:
+This Streamlit application allows users to interact with three projects:

 1. **Youtube Summarizer**
 2. **Chat with PDF using Google Gemini models**
+3. **Google Vision**

 ## Features